 3. Visit Sarandi and Mercado del Puerto

 Also located in the plaza, you can’t miss Palacio Salvo, which is home to the Tango Museum of Montevideo.
 Sarandi is a pedestrian walkway lined with shops, restaurants, and there is also a charming bookstore worth a visit.
 I walked to the Port to watch the sunset and visited Mercado del Puerto, near the waterfront.

-I drank the mate, ate alfajores, and enjoyed eating chivito.
-The steak, mozzarella, tomato, bacon, and egg combo is the national dish of the country, and it’s delicious!
+I drank the mate, ate alfajores, and tried a “chivito” sandwich.
+It’s a steak, mozzarella, tomato, bacon, and egg combo and it’s the national dish of the country.